ljalil/HashCalc/README.md

 License
 ========

-This software is released under LGPL v3.0 licsense
+This software is released under GPL v3.0 licsense

 Changelog
 ========